RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (3) Every notice of appeal and cross-appeal shall—

-(a) state what part of the judgement or order is appealed against;
+(a) state what part of the judgment or order is appealed against;

-(b) state the particular respect in which the variation of the judgement or order is sought; and
+(b) state the particular respect in which the variation of the judgment or order is sought; and

 (c) be accompanied by a certified copy of the order (if any) granting leave to appeal or to cross-appeal.